An Interview with Beverly Cleary

 by Alexie Basil

-Celebrate Beverly Cleary’s 103rd birthday and Drop Everything and Read (DEAR) Day with your students by reading this fun and imaginative interview with the beloved author of Ramona Quimby, Age 8.
+Celebrate beloved children’s author Beverly Cleary with your students by reading this fun and imaginative interview with the creator of Ramona Quimby, Age 8.

 It’s hard to imagine children’s literature without Ramona, Beezus, Henry, Ribsy, and, of course, their creator, the wonderful Beverly Cleary!

-On her 103rd birthday, April 12, we are excited to take a moment to celebrate Mrs. Cleary’s enormous contributions to not only our classrooms but to the lives of so many generations of young readers.
-She always encourages us to be curious, fun-loving, caring, and kind, and shows us through her stories that sometimes it’s tough to be a kid—and that’s okay.
+We are excited to take a moment to celebrate Mrs. Cleary’s enormous contributions not only to classrooms but to the lives of so many generations of young readers.
+She always encourages people to be curious, fun-loving, caring, and kind, and shows readers through her stories that sometimes it’s tough to be a kid—and that’s okay.

 What has stood out to you, since first publishing the Ramona books, about fans of Ramona Quimby?